kmonsoor/blog.kmonsoor.com/content/articles/tech/seven-deadly-sins-in-python-code.md

 Title: Se7en Deadly Sins to Do in Python code
 Date: 2015-08-10 17:05
-Category: Coding, Python
+Modified: 2015-11-21 00:05
-Tags: best practices, code quality, deadly, debugging, programming, python, software development, software documentation, worst practices
+Tags: best practices, code quality, debugging, programming, python, software development, software documentation, worst practices
 Slug: seven-deadly-sins-in-python-code
 Status: published

-There are a lot of ways someone can make his (or her) Python code extremely difficult for himself and his fellow developers to work with.
+Summary: There are a lot of ways someone can make his (or her) Python code extremely difficult for himself and his fellow developers to work with and maintain.
 But, these ones are in my top-list.

 ...
-*Here, i have used the word "deadly" to express the power of these to diminish the productivity of a Python programmer or his fellow teammate(s) who will work on the same code.
-Please take all these with quite a bit of salt, due to my limited expertise & very limited experience with different types of projects based on Python.
+*Here, i have used the word "deadly" to express the potential to diminish the productivity of a Python programmer or his fellow teammate(s) who will work on the same code.
+Please take all these with quite a bit of salt, due to my limited expertise & limited experience with different types of projects based on Python.*

-7 is just a catchy number.
+*7 is just a catchy number.
 Of course, this top list is subject to change along with my experience.
-You are also most welcome to suggest your own-finding to make into this list*.
+You are also most welcome to suggest your own-finding to make into this list*
 ...

 There are a lot of ways someone can make his (or her) Python code extremely difficult for himself and his fellow developers to work with.
 But, these ones are in my top-list.

 ### **1. The `try: except: pass` trio**